mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 12, 2021

-**Today's JavaScript Progress**: Continued working on the project that involves data pagination and filtering.
+**Today's JavaScript Progress**: Continued working on the data pagination and filtering project.
 Found a bug during QA testing and did some refactoring to fix it.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-047)
 &nbsp;